Med-Guitouni/emergency-vehicle-dataset-pipeline/README.md

 ```

 Keep Ultralytics current — BoT-SORT's `model: auto` in `botsort.yaml` needs a
 recent version, and the ReID weights ship with the package.
-Nothing else to
-clone: no EMAP, no Depth Anything, no separate tracker repo.

 A CUDA GPU is strongly recommended. `main.py` prints whether it found one
 before loading any model; on CPU, 30 Hz tracking is very slow.